-The Windows 10 Fall Creators Update, the fourth major release of the OS, is expected to start rolling out later this year, but you may want to get ready before making the leap to avoid errors and problems during the upgrade process.
+The Windows 10 Fall Creators Update, the fourth major release of the OS, is available starting October 17, but you may want to get ready before making the leap to avoid errors and problems during the upgrade process.

 It’s always important to install feature updates, such as the Windows 10 Fall Creators Update, to keep your device up-to-date with the latest security enhancements, and to access the latest features and changes.
 However, feature updates are not your typical quality updates that Microsoft makes available every other week.
 The Fall Creators Update is a brand-new version of Windows 10 that requires a full installation, which sometimes can go wrong as a result of a number of factors.
 In addition, during the early days, you’re expected to come across errors and unknown bugs depending on your system configuration.

 In this guide, you’ll learn several steps to avoid problems and errors during the installation of the Windows 10 Fall Creators Update (version 1709).
 You can use this guide if you’re trying to upgrade using Windows Update, Media Creation Tool, or Update Assistant.

 The best way to upgrade to a new version of Windows 10 is to wait until it’s automatically offered to you through Windows Update.
 This is because Microsoft in purpose blocks the Fall Creators Update on devices that it knows the update isn’t compatible.